wesbarnett/MolecularDynamics.jl/README.md

 ###Using Other Packages
 #### Dihedral Angle Distribution
 As an example on how to use another package to help analyze some data, you could use the Gaston package to plot a histogram of the dihedral angles of a molecule.
-For example, here is the distribution of the first dihedral angle of octane in water from 15,000 frames.
-The simulation was done at 313 K for 30 ns.
+For example, here is the distribution of butane in water from a simulation I did at 293 K:

-    julia> g = read_gmx("/home/james/testing/2_prd_313.xtc","/home/james/testing/index.ndx","C");
+    julia> g = read_gmx("prd.xtc","index.ndx","C");
     First frame to save: 1
     Last frame to save: 100000
     Saving every frame.
     Initializing /home/james/testing/2_prd_313.xtc
     No. of atoms = 16494
     Saving the following index groups:
-      C (8 elements)
+      C (4 elements)
     Saved 15001 frames.0

     julia> a = dih_angle(g.x["C"],g.box);